iOS Live Activities

 For more information on implementing Live Activities, see Apple documentation:

 Live Activities require token-based authentication for APNs.
-See: iOS Channel Configuration.
+See iOS Channel Configuration.

-Airship support for Live Activities
+Configuring Live Activities

-with all the Live Activity types that you might track with Airship.
-This allows Airship to resume tracking of any previously tracked activities across app inits.
+To support Live Activities, you must call restore once after takeOff during application(_:didFinishLaunchingWithOptions:) with all the Live Activity types that you might track with Airship.
+This allows Airship to resume tracking any previously tracked activities across app inits and to automatically track the pushToStartToken that allows starting activities through a push notification.

 Airship.takeOff(config, launchOptions: launchOptions)